jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 # Shared Services

 This document describes the shared services that support the Azure Hybrid Landing Zone project.
-These services are deployed in the platform (hub) subscription and provide centralised capabilities used by both cloud and hybrid resources.
+These services are deployed in the hub resource group within a single subscription and provide centralised capabilities used by both cloud and hybrid resources.
 The design focuses on essential services that enable governance, monitoring, and secure operations while keeping cost and complexity low.

 ## 1. Purpose of Shared Services